NoraCodes/ArduICS/README.md

 =======
 An Arduino-compatible industrial control system for long-term, low maintenance applications.
 ArduICS uses simple, easy to manage XPAND interfaces, using 595HC shift registers; just send bits along the wire using ShiftIn(), and your outputs will switch.

 PLCs are very hard to program, and far more powerful than needed for most small businesses.
 For many applications, a slower and cheaper system would work fine; but such a thing doesn't really exist.
 Now it does.
 ArduICS is easy to program, and once it's set up, it can be left running for a very long time.
+Plus, if you solder headers into the motherboard instead of soldering the controller in directly, you can swap out programs in seconds, or replace a broken or "bricked" controller cheaply.

 ArduICS is open source; please feel free to contribute your XPAND boards, or an other projects designed to interface with the ArduICS motherboard.